 Payments of principal and interest, if any, in respect of certificated Notes will, subject as provided below, be made against presentation or surrender of such certificated Notes at any specified office of any Paying Agent.
 Payments of principal in respect of installments, if any, other than the last installment, will, subject as provided below, be made against surrender of the relevant receipt.
 Payment of the last installment will be made against surrender of the relevant certificated Note.
-Each receipt must be presented for payment of such installment.
+Each receipt must be presented for payment of such installment together with the relevant certificated Note against which the amount will be payable in respect of that installment.
 If any certificated Notes are redeemed or become repayable prior to their respective maturity dates, or the Interest Payment Date falling in the redemption month in respect thereof, as the case may be, principal will be payable on surrender of each such Note together with all unmatured receipts appertaining thereto.
 Unmatured receipts and receipts presented without the certificated Notes to which they appertain do not constitute obligations of the Issuer.
 All payments of interest and principal with respect to certificated Notes will be made only against presentation and surrender of the relevant certificated Notes or receipts, except as otherwise provided in the third succeeding paragraph.